Service Level Agreement

 Coverage parameters specific to the service(s) covered in this SLA are as follows:

 Standard Support – 09:00 – 17:00 GMT Monday – Friday (Excluding bank holidays)

 Priority Support – 09:00 – 22:00 GMT Monday – Friday (Excluding bank holidays)

 The Service Provider will not provide an out of hours support service and any calls or emails received outside normal working hours will go to an answering service and a ticket will automatically be raised in our support desk.

 No action is guaranteed until the next working day and within the SLA.
-If you require out of hours support service this can be arranged as part of a Managed support package.
+If you require out of hours support service this can be arranged as part of a Priority support package.

 6. Service Requests

 In support of services outlined in this SLA, the Service Provider guarantees to respond to service related incidents and/or requests submitted by The Customer within the following time frames: